-BSG Report – Local Benefits for Full Fibre and 5GMatthew Evans
+BSG Report – Local Benefits for Full Fibre and 5G

 The Broadband Stakeholder Group publishes research by Oxera to help local authorities understand the localised economic benefits of full-fibre and 5G